 Lots of people think of London as just a concrete jungle, but there are actually tons of outdoor spaces – some with epic views of the concrete jungle itself!

-Hyde Park is the biggest, but there’s also St James Park, Greenwich Park, Blackheath Common, Primrose Hill… in every neighbourhood, there are a few local parks to enjoy the British summer or take an autumnal stroll!
+Hyde Park is the biggest, but there’s also St James Park, Greenwich Park, Blackheath Common and Primrose Hill… in every neighbourhood, there are famous parks and hidden gems to enjoy the British summer or take an autumnal stroll.